Narrative Attacks Contribute to Unrest Across Bangladesh

 NARRATIVE ATTACK 2: Opposition parties manipulate the protests to sow chaos and destabilize the government.

-Launching another disinformation-fueled narrative attack, the government asserted that opposition parties are behind the unrest and are vandalizing government infrastructure.
+Launching another narrative attack, the government asserted that opposition parties are behind the unrest and are vandalizing government infrastructure.
 To support claims that opposition parties are using the protests to destabilize the government, charges have been brought against members of the two main opposition parties, the Bangladesh Nationalist Party (BNP) and Bangladesh Jamaat-e-Islami (Jamaat), which the government accused of inciting violence during the protests.

 Members of both parties were among the more than 3,000 arrested.
 On August 1, Prime Minister Hasina and her administration officially banned Jamaat and its student wing, Islami Chhatra Shibir, labeling the party and its affiliates as terrorist organizations and militants.
 Jamaat has denied allegations of inciting violence, claiming the government is using the ban to suppress opposition voices.